sandyvern/achasveachas.github.io/_posts/2016-06-09-puts_hello_world.markdown

-  In this blog I will document my journy through the world of coding.
+  In this blog I will document my journey through the world of coding.

   The beginning of the journy is missing; I started about 2 months ago.
 I may yet get around to writing up that part of it as well.